 • Show multiple clients shared locations.

-Must have a method of priority communication of location data on a wireless network to ensure continuous communication of location points in high traffic times and critical situations.
+Must have a method of Priority Communication, or similar feature, of location data on a wireless network to ensure continuous communication of location points in high traffic times and critical situations.

 Optional Wi-Fi tracking, in addition to cellular, to ensure tracking is not lost when GPS points are unavailable.